krushaybhavsar/trie-data-structure/README.md

 Enter a command >>>
 ```
-If you are confused on what a certain operation does, you can enter "help" to view a brief description on the operation's purpose.
+If you are confused on what a certain operation does, you can enter `help` to view a brief description on the operation's purpose.